Bad-ptr/persp-mode.el/README.md

 `C-x x r` -- rename perspective.
 `C-x x c` -- kill perspective. (if you try to kill 'none' persp -- it'l kill all opened buffers).
 `C-x x a` -- add buffer to perspective.
+`C-x x t` -- switch to buffer without adding it to current perspective.
 `C-x x i` -- import all buffers from another perspective.
 `C-x x k` -- remove buffer from perspective.
 `C-x x w` -- save perspectives to file.